gardener/gardener/extensions/pkg/controller/csimigration/README.md

 As part of the CSI migration, the `CSIMigration<Provider>Complete` feature gate may only be enabled if all nodes have been drained, and all `kubelet`s have been updated with the feature gate flags.

 As provider extensions usually perform a rolling update of worker machines when the Kubernetes minor version is upgraded, it is recommended to start the CSI migration during such a Kubernetes version upgrade.

+> ⚠️ As of [gardener/gardener#4971](https://github.com/gardener/gardener/pull/4971), the Kubernetes version used for specific worker pools can differ from the control plane's Kubernetes version.
+Hence, not all worker nodes might be rolled out when the Kubernetes version is updated.
+However, it is required to roll out all nodes when performing CSI migration.
+>
+> Consequently, it is highly recommended that extensions validate `Shoot` resources to ensure worker pool Kubernetes versions may only differ from control plane Kubernetes version when CSI migration version is reached.
+>
+> For example, when CSI migration is performed with `1.18` (i.e, during the `Shoot` upgrade from `1.17` to `1.18`) then it shall not be possible to specify `.spec.provider.workers[].kubernetes.version` if `.spec.kubernetes.version` is less than `1.18`.

 Consequently, the migration can now happen by executing with the following steps:

 1. The `CSIMigration` and `CSIMigrationAWS` feature gates must be enabled on all master components, i.e., `kube-apiserver`, `kube-controller-manager`, and `kube-scheduler`.